hemisemidemipresent/cyberquincy/parser/README.md

 let parsed = CommandParser.parseAnyOrder(args, new OptionalParser());
 ```

-in the new `OptionalParser()` it accepts 2 things, a parser and a "fallback option".
+In the new `OptionalParser()` it accepts 2 things, a parser and a "fallback option".
 So for example

 ```js
 new OptionalParser(new ModeParser('CHIMPS', 'ABR', 'HALFCASH'), 'CHIMPS');